GPU-Accelerated ANNS: Quantized for Speed, Built for Change: : A GPU native ANNS system

 A central design decision in \sysname is to assign one CUDA thread block to each query or inserted vector.
 This block-per-query model allows threads to cooperatively execute search while keeping all per-query state (frontier, candidates, distances) in shared memory, reducing global memory traffic and enabling data reuse.
 Computing distances between vectors is embarrassingly parallel and occupies the full block, while irregular phases such as candidate expansion and graph traversal are partially serialized to reduce control-flow divergence.

+The full query pipeline can be seen in \Cref{fig:query-gpu}.
 The size of the thread block controls a trade-off between per-query compute throughput and the number of memory requests issued.
 Larger blocks increase arithmetic throughput, instruction-level parallelism, and shared-memory capacity per query, while smaller blocks allow more concurrent queries in each SM (streaming multiprocessor), allowing for higher memory utilization.
 The optimal trade-off choice depends on the compute and memory balance of the distance kernel.
 For low-dimensional datasets such as \bigann, where performance is memory-bound, smaller blocks maximize throughput.
-For high-dimensional datasets such as \gist, where distance computation dominates (17.6$\times$ higher cost than \bigann), larger blocks that maximize per-query parallelism achieve higher throughput.
-In summary, \emph{smaller vectors favor higher query concurrency; larger vectors require greater per-query compute resources.}
+For high-dimensional datasets such as \gist, where distance computation dominates (17.6$\times$ higher cost than \bigann), larger blocks that maximize per-query parallelism achieve higher throughput. \RTwoInline{D3}{Block size is chosen as 32 for vectors with up to 128 dimensions, and as 64 threads per block for all larger vectors.
+For the small vectors, we additionally double the block size at beam widths of 512 and above as it provides a 38\% performance boost for these large beam widths.} In summary, \emph{smaller vectors favor higher query concurrency; larger vectors require greater per-query compute resources.}